mgoddard/hot-fuzz/README.md

 I show here uses team name data, but I think it's easy to apply to event names as well, so long as you have access to that data.

-### How / what

 If we envision the requirement arises out of an application's need to perform this type of matching, we can build a simple REST app which will:

 1. Provide a webhook endpoint to which CockroachDB changefeeds will send events
 1. Provide a REST endpoint for _search_, returning a ranked list of the top-N closest team name matches

+### DDL for the table

-Here's a first try at the DDL for a very simple table, the only table we'll need:
+Here's a first try at the DDL for a very simple table, the only table we'll need.
+The `FAMILY ...` parts of this enable the changefeed to generate events based solely on `FAMILY f1`, ignoring the resulting changes to `FAMILY f2`, which is what we need:
 ```sql
 CREATE TABLE teams
 (